kesiev/rewtro/manual/README.md

       * [Getters](getters.md): Getters is _the_ most important part of Rewtro.
 Learn how to select sprites and music notes, create numbers and text, and more!
       * [Conditions](conditions.md): When this stuff happens...
       * [Statements](codestatements.md): ...do that.
-    * [The Scene and Game objects](scenegameobjects.md): Move the virtual camera, save data across your game scenes and more!
+    * [The Scene and Game objects](specialobjects.md): Move the virtual camera, save data across your game scenes and more!
   * [Compiler helpers](compilerhelpers.md): Make your game modular and write code a little faster!
   * Extras: A collection of in-depth articles.
+    * [Rewtro changelog](rewtrochangelog.md): Differences between different Retro core versions.
     * [Neat ideas for the future](ideas.md): A collection of ideas I've collected from people around the _internet_ to make Rewtro better.
     * [Advanced Rewtro](advanced.md): Know Rewtro even better and learn some development tricks.
     * SDK Manual: How to use the Rewtro SDK software.